 A parent's military service can present child custody issues.
 Deployments and frequent relocations may require service members to give up custody temporarily.
 And upon return, service members sometimes face difficult custody battles.
 This article can provide you with some things to consider when dealing with child custody issues.

-- a single parent,
+- A single parent

-- a member of a dual-military couple with dependents,
+- A member of a dual-military couple with dependents

-- primarily responsible for dependent family members.
+- Primarily responsible for dependent family members

-Child custody issues related to a relocation
+Child custody issues related to relocation

-If you are a parent who is separated or divorced from your child’s other parent, your relocation or permanent change of station (PCS) may have a drastic impact on the custodial arrangement.
+If you are a parent who is separated or divorced from your child's other parent, your relocation or permanent change of station may have a drastic impact on the custodial arrangement.
 Child custody arrangements are generally not subject to federal law, but rather, on individual state laws.
-These laws provide the basis upon which courts make determinations when you request the court’s permission to relocate with your child to another state.
+These laws provide the basis upon which courts make determinations when you request the court's permission to relocate with your child to another state.
 Some states will require you to show how such a move will benefit your child before approving your request to move (and retain custody).
 In some states, courts will prohibit any relocation without compelling circumstances, meaning you would lose custody if you move.

 If your custodial agreement is already in place and does not contain a provision related to military relocation, you can work with the court and your child's other parent to modify the order appropriately.

-Your rights under the Servicemembers Civil Relief Act (SCRA)
+Your rights under the Servicemembers Civil Relief Act

 The SCRA helps protect your legal rights when called to active duty.
-It applies to active duty members of the regular forces, members of the National Guard when serving in an active duty status under federal orders, members of the Reserve called to active duty, and members of the Coast Guard serving on active duty in support of the armed forces.
+It applies to active-duty members of the regular forces, members of the National Guard when serving in an active-duty status under federal orders, members of the reserve called to active duty and members of the Coast Guard serving on active duty in support of the armed forces.
 In regards to child custody issues, the SCRA provides you one main protection: a stay of court and administrative proceedings.

 Individual state laws related to military child custody

-At present, forty-two states have enacted laws that address some aspect of the difficulties facing parents who temporarily must give up custody of their children or who must forgo visitation when separated from their families for an extended period of time during mobilizations, temporary duty, or deployment.
+At present, 46 states have enacted laws that address some aspect of the difficulties facing parents who temporarily must give up custody of their children or who must forgo visitation when separated from their families for an extended period of time during mobilizations, temporary duty or deployment.
 More information on the initiative to ensure deployment separation does not determine child custody decisions can be found on the USA4 Military Families website.

 Installation legal assistance offices